XYZboom/CrossLangFuzzer/README.md

 ```
 This will run the differential testing for Scala 2.13.15 and Scala 3.6.4-RC1-bin-20241231-1f0c576-NIGHTLY.
 See [here](./runners/scala-runner/build.gradle.kts) for more Scala version information.
+Once a bug is detected, the output will be shown in `CrossLangFuzzer/runners/scala-runner/out`